Andorfim/Optimized_training_stable_defusion/README.md

 This repository has optimized algorithms for Stable Defussion model training.
-We use accelerate module by HuggingFace for optimizing with Data Basses.
+We use accelerate module by HuggingFace for optimizing with databasse.

 Deadline until 17 August: